-For the purposes of this strategy corporate risks are defined as those which, if they occurred, would seriously affect the Authority's ability to carry out its core functions or deliver key objectives.
+Corporate risks are those which, if they occurred, would seriously affect the Authority's ability to carry out its core functions or deliver key objectives.
 This type of risk may be caused by a number of events or triggers which take place within the organisation or as a result of external influences.